-You don’t need a professional organizer (yes, that’s a profession) to come in and organize your cabinets for you because you can do everything yourself as you’ll see with this list.
+You don’t need a professional organizer to come in and organize your cabinets because you can do everything yourself, as you’ll see with this list.

-What makes these solutions so great is that they all use easily attainable items to really help you not only organize your kitchen items but also make it seem like you have more space than before.
+These solutions are great because they all use easily attainable items to help you organize your kitchen items and make it seem like you have more space than before.

 1. Hang Oven Mitts and Hot Pads with Adhesive Hooks